-Our modular WWII program offers maximum flexibility: (1) bus tour only; (2) leadership program; (3) or both.
-Your tour can be tailored from a 2-hour bus tour of WWII sites in Gettysburg, to a half-day or full-day tour, to a 2-day leadership program with guest speakers and other activities.
+Our WWII program offers maximum flexibility: (1) bus tour only; (2) leadership program; (3) or both.
+Your event can be tailored from a half-day bus tour of WWII sites in Gettysburg, to a full-day tour, to a 2-day leadership program with guest speakers and other activities.
 Choose what works for you.

 Walk in the Gettysburg National Cemetery which Lincoln dedicated, and which today is the final resting place of 1,600 WWII veterans.
 Hear stories of the men who gave their lives in combat, from Pearl Harbor and the Battle of the Bulge, to D-Day and Guadalcanal.

 EXTEND YOUR BUS TOUR with a visit to the Eisenhower home and farm, bordering the battlefield on one side and offering a panorama mountain view on the other.

 Allow time to drive out to the POW interrogation camp in nearby Camp Michaux, where German and Japanese prisoners were questioned for military intelligence before being assigned to work camps.
 Discover the remnants of the camp still there today.

 - Group Tour Contact : Tiffany Ramsburg

 - Total Banquet Capacity : 0